fabiosenracorrea/dynamodb-provider/readme.md

 - **Type**: `object`
 - **Description**: A global index that uniquely identifies each entity in the table.
 The methods `listType` and `findType` rely on this index to work.
 Future versions will hide these methods if `typeIndex` is not provided.
   - `partitionKey`: The partition/hash column for this index.
-  - `rangeKey`: Defaults to the item's creation timestamp (ISO format).
+  - `rangeKey`: Defaults to the item's creation timestamp (ISO format `new Date().toISOString()`).
   - `name`: The index name.
   - `rangeKeyGenerator(item, type)`: Generates a range key value for the type index.
+If you are not actually using the index, you can pass in `() => undefined`, which will not produce the sort property on the item.

+**Important**: You do not need to actually have the index on the table to enforce the type prop on your items.
+Although recommended, as its the easiest to extract the "tables" inside, you can simply define a type property, and it would only produce it.
+Not having a `type` like property at all inside your single table entities **is extremely not recommended**

 #### `expiresAt`